Skip to Main Content

 Whether you’re new to travel credit cards or a seasoned pro, there’s a lot to consider before you decide on a travel credit card.
 Diversification is important at all levels, and cards that earn points and miles can help you achieve it.

 If you’re having trouble making the points vs. miles decision, consider getting both.
-Having more rewards to spend is never a bad idea, and having both types of cards can make finding award availability an easier task.
-Try using Bankrate’s Spender Type Tool to get personalized credit card recommendations for your specific situation.
+Having more rewards to spend can be a smart idea, and having both types of cards can make finding award availability an easier task.

 Up next